CSIS-iLab/india-states/_analysis/states-update-march-2-2022.md

 **Center – State Relations**

-The Ministry of Power amends guidelines for short-term power procurement by distribution licensees.
+Ministry of Power amends guidelines for short-term power procurement by distribution licensees.
 Amendments include penalty provisions for selling to a third party without meeting the contractual requirements of the buyer. **Source**: [Mercom](https://powermin.gov.in/sites/default/files/webform/notices/Amendments%20to%20the%20Guidelines.pdf); **In detail**: [Amendments](https://powermin.gov.in/sites/default/files/webform/notices/Amendments%20to%20the%20Guidelines.pdf)

 Union cabinet approves Ayushman Bharat Digital Mission (ABDM) with a budget of $212.7 million for five years.
 ABDM will create longitudinal health records and improve clinical decision-making. **Source**: [The Hindu](https://www.thehindu.com/news/national/cabinet-approves-implementation-of-ayushman-bharat-digital-mission-with-a-budget-of-rs1600-crore-for-five-years/article65086937.ece); **In detail**: [Press Release](https://www.pib.gov.in/PressReleseDetailm.aspx?PRID=1801322)